Hawaii66/drick/idea.md

 Truth or drink
 Question to whole group
-Question to one person
+Question to one player
 Challenge to whole group
-Challenge to one person
+Challenge to one player
 Music quiz (title and artist)
 Point at someone
-Random person takes a shot
+Random player takes a shot
 Random word to sneak into a conversation
 Waterfall
 Forbidden word